Monroe Doctrine: Latin American reaction

 The reaction in Latin America to the Monroe Doctrine was generally favorable but on some occasions suspicious.
 John A. Crow, author of The Epic of Latin America, states, "Simón Bolívar himself, still in the midst of his last campaign against the Spaniards, Santander in Colombia, Rivadavia in Argentina, Victoria in Mexico—leaders of the emancipation movement everywhere—received Monroe's words with sincerest gratitude".
 Crow argues that the leaders of Latin America were realists.
 They knew that the president of the United States wielded very little power at the time, particularly without an alliance with Britain, and figured that the Monroe Doctrine was unenforceable if the U.S. stood alone against the Holy Alliance.

 While Latin Americans appreciated and praised their support in the north, they knew that the future of their independence was in the hands of the British and their powerful navy.
 In 1826, Bolivar called upon his Congress of Panama to host the first "Pan-American" meeting.
 In the eyes of Bolivar and his men, the Monroe Doctrine was to become nothing more than a tool of national policy.
 According to Crow, "It was not meant to be, and was never intended to be a charter for concerted hemispheric action".
 At the same time, some people questioned the intentions behind the Monroe Doctrine.
 Diego Portales, a Chilean businessman and minister, wrote to a friend: "But we have to be very careful: for the Americans of the north [from the United States], the only Americans are themselves".

+In the case of Cuba, which the United States considered to be part of their sphere of influence and even considered annexing at various points in the early nineteenth century, the Monroe Doctrine served to shield the island from possible British inference.
+Since the British Empire had taken steps towards gradually abolishing slavery, a British takeover would endanger the lucrative slave economy of the island.
+The Monroe Doctrine sought to ensure the continuation of slavery in Cuba and thus promote American economic interests.